 Certainly, whether or not one cleaves to the LJK Setright theory which stated that odd-numbered Bristols were invariably superior to their even numbered equivalents, the 411 was not only a notable improvement upon the previous 410 model, but a cogent argument could also be made to suggest that it represented peak-Bristol in overall desirability terms.

-Two years later, the series IV was released, which was fitted with a larger capacity 6.6 litre Chrysler V8 (400 cubic inch), producing a more realistic 264 bhp at 4800 rpm, the result of a dramatically lower compression ratio, but more torque and lower emissions, in line with tightening economies being enacted in the US.
+Two years later, the series IV was released, which received a further body revision, this time at the rear, which was reshaped, and new lamp units fitted.
+The fourth series 411 was powered by a larger capacity 6.6 litre Chrysler V8 (400 cubic inch), producing a more realistic 264 bhp at 4800 rpm, the result of a dramatically lower compression ratio, but more torque and lower emissions, in line with tightening economies being enacted in the US.

 The Series V, produced for the final year of 411 assembly (1975-6) was visually and mechanically as before, but came with additional safety features – inertia reel seatbelts, fog lamps, rear head rests, while a black-finished grill and optional alloy wheels provided visual differentiation.
 1976 saw the introduction of the 603 model, the last all-new bodystyle to be offered upon the traditional Bristol chassis.